swunait/dmit2015-fall2018term-repo/dmit2015-demo/README.md

-DMIT2015 - Enterprise Application Development
+Demonstration Project
 =============================================
-This project contains demonstrations of Java EE 8 technologies
+This project is used for in-class demonstations